How to Run for Office

 The Qualifying Fee is based on a percentage of the salary for the office you are seeking as of July 1 of the preceding year of the general election (except for special district offices, which have a flat $25.00 qualifying fee).
 This fee consists of a three percent filing fee, a two percent party fee, and a one percent election assessment.
 Candidates running with no party affiliation or for nonpartisan offices do not pay the party fee.
-Some municipal offices do not require the election assessment fee. candidates are required to pay the qualifying fee by a check from your campaign account (with the exception of special district candidates who are permitted to pay the fee with a personal or campaign check.
+Some municipal offices do not require the election assessment fee.
+Candidates are required to pay the qualifying fee by a check from your campaign account (with the exception of special district candidates who are permitted to pay the fee with a personal or campaign check.

 As an alternative to paying the qualifying fee, you may qualify by meeting the petition requirement.
 The petition format shall be prescribed by the Division of Elections and shall be used by the candidate to reproduce petitions for circulation.
 A copy of the DS-DE 104 can be found here.
 Signatures may not be obtained until the candidate has filed the Appointment of Campaign Treasurer and Designation of Campaign Depository (DS-DE 9) pursuant to Section 106.021 of the Florida Statutes.
 If the candidate is running for an office that requires a group or district designation, the petition must indicate that designation and, if it does not, the signatures are not valid.
 Any registered voter in the jurisdiction of the office you are seeking may sign your petition.
 The number of signatures needed is equal to one percent of the total number of registered voters in that jurisdiction in the preceding General Election.
-Click on the year for qualification information, including the number of petition signatures you will need to obtain to meet the petition requirement for ballot placement, for 2015 and 2016.
+Click on the year for qualification information, including the number of petition signatures you will need to obtain to meet the petition requirement for ballot placement for 2016.

 If you qualify with the Supervisor of Elections, candidates are highly encouraged to submit petitions for verification at their earliest convenience.
 After each batch of your petitions is processed, you will receive a report from the Candidate Coordinator.
 You can use this report to determine how many additional signatures you need to obtain to meet the petition requirement.